Cue Cards Samples with band 8 answers

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe an art exhibition you have visited.
+Describe an art exhibition or art show you have visited.

 You should say: